mauriciofuhrman/finalProjectCharles/README.md

 ### Getting the Project Going
 To get started, clone the repository to your local machine:
 1. Navigate to the project directory [FINALPROJECTCHARLES]
-2. Setup Virtual Env: python -m venv env
 3. Activate the virtual environment:
 - On Windows:
 project\Scripts\activate
 - On MacOS/Linux:
 source project/venv/bin/activate

-4. Install all dependencies that are required for the project:
+All dependencies that are required for the project are found in:
 - pip install -r requirements.txt
+**Note: The virtual env has all requirements set up**

-## Once setup...
+## Once setup, enter `src` directory...

 ### Main.py Overview